-New to dentures or just need a friendly reminder on how to clean and maintain them properly?
-Here we’ll give you all the information you need for denture maintenance.
+Recently got your dentures in Ottawa or just need a friendly reminder on how to clean and maintain them properly?
+Here we’ll give you all the information you need for denture care and maintenance.

 It’s important to handle your dentures with care to avoid breaking them or damaging them.
 When taking them out at night, be sure to fold up a towel or fill a sink full of water to absorb the impact in case you accidentally drop them.
 You should also always handle your dentures with clean hands to avoid passing any bacteria or dirt onto the dentures.

 Brushing and rinsing is a crucial part of proper denture care and maintenance required to keep them clean and free of stains.
 Unclean dentures not only look bad, but they can also cause bad breath.

 To brush your dentures, you’ll need a non-abrasive paste or cream that is designed for this purpose.
 Using regular toothpaste will likely scratch your dentures.
 It’s also wise to use a soft-bristled toothbrush that’s specially created for them to remove plaque and food particles.